Swastik-Chakravorty/100-days-of-code/log.md

 **Thoughts**: Well, today I could do only coding and journaling but nothing extra productives could be done.

 **Link(s) to work**: [C++ Array Problems](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/Arrays)

+### Day 10: Sunday, May 7, 2023

+**Today's Progress**: Spent a full day solving the Fastest Horse puzzle with C++.

+**Thoughts**: Well, today I could do journaling, 3 minitues of meditation, weist-shoulder exercise, 5 minitues pranayam, drank more than 3 Ltrs water.
+But couldn't read book, couldn't go for walking.
+Today, I realized, I need to put in extra time and effort to see results promptly and create habits that last.

+**Link(s) to work**: [Fastest horse puzzle in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/blob/master/Arrays/fastest_3Horses.cpp)